Victoria Park Road

 Victoria Park Road (維園道) is a road in Causeway Bay, Hong Kong.
 Its western section between Gloucester Road and Island Eastern Corridor before the completion of Central–Wan Chai Bypass, served as a portion of Route 4.
 It starts at the junction of Route 1 and ends in Hing Fat Street.
 The road is 750 metres long and was built in 1972 by reclamation following the shoreline, along with the Cross-Harbour Tunnel.
 Its northern side abuts Causeway Bay Typhoon Shelter, while to its south is Victoria Park, after which it is named.
+There is also a one lane tunnel that connects the road to the Cross-Harbour Tunnel.

 In 2022, the section of harbourfront between the road and Causeway Bay Typhoon Shelter was redeveloped and expanded, as part of the overall development of Victoria Harbour waterfront.